arvados/rnaseq-cwl-training/lesson1/lesson1.md

-# Turning a bash script into a workflow using existing tools
+# Turning a shell script into a workflow using existing tools

 In this lesson we will turn `rnaseq_analysis_on_input_file.sh` into a workflow.